Beverly L. Clarke: Career

 Clarke was admitted to the bar in 1833 and commenced practice in Franklin, Kentucky.
 He served as member of the Kentucky House of Representatives in 1841 and 1842.

 Clarke was elected as a Democrat to the Thirtieth Congress (March 4, 1847 – March 3, 1849).
 He served as delegate to the State constitutional convention in 1849.

 Race for Governor of Kentucky

-In 1855, Clarke, who was known as old-line conservative and proslavery candidate, was selected as the Democratic nominee for Governor of Kentucky.
+In 1855, Clarke, who was known as an old-line conservative and proslavery candidate, was selected as the Democratic nominee for Governor of Kentucky.
 His opponent Charles S. Morehead, a former Whig U.S. Representative who ran with the Know-Nothing Party ran a campaign that focused on immigrants and vilified Catholics leading to bloody riots in Louisville.
 Although Clarke himself was not a Catholic, his wife was and that was used against him.
 Clarke had the support of John C. Breckinridge, who (successfully) ran to replace Morehead in the House of Representatives and would later serve as Vice-President of the United States from 1857 to 1861 under President Buchanan.
 Clarke was defeated by Morehead (69,816 for Morehead to 65,413 for Clarke) who served until 1859.